 SIN3A

-Below is a summary for the SIN3A gene observed in research publications.
+The information for this summary of SIN3A-related syndrome comes from research publications.
 This is not meant to take the place of medical advice.

 Click here for our full SIN3A Gene Guide